 Network: Architekturbüro Edgar Bürger (Core + Shell Architecture), Wurm + Henningsen PartG mbB (Static), Duschl Ingenieure GmbH & Co KG (Mechanical), Ingenieurbüro für Brandschutz IB Kade (Fire), Konstruktionsgruppe Bauen AG (Energy Efficiency), E-WALD GmbH (Electronics), Andrea T. Schaffner-Dittler, Christine Rittinghausen (Cafeteria Design)

-We engaged early on in 2016 for the strategy and business design of the venture, it’s business development efforts, shaping of its brand and vision as well as its content and product offerings.
+Early in 2016, we engaged for the strategy and business design of the venture, it’s business development efforts, shaping of its brand and vision as well as its content and product offerings.
 This was followed by architectural concept consulting for interiors and furniture manufacturing in the following years.
 Here, ATÖLYE’s know-how beyond a typical design office on ‘running’ such a space in Istanbul as a creative hub contributed greatly to establishing a robust strategy for Industrial Makerspace.

 The Industrial Makerspace is far different than its urban counterparts.
 By focusing on the semi-rural hinterland of Germany with deep industrial heritage and technical prowess, the project offers a shared collaboration ground for innovative German companies across multiple sectors such as automotive manufacturing, robotics, 3D printing, kitchen equipment, aeronautics, and more.